seqan/seqan/manual/source/Tutorial/IndexedFastaIO.rst

    Hints
      .. container:: foldable

-	Using the two-parameter variant of :dox:`FaiIndex#build build` is good enough.
+	Using the two-parameter variant of :dox:`FaiIndex#build` is good enough.

    Solution
      .. container:: foldable